rgsl888/U-Finger-A-Fingerprint-Denosing-Network/README.md

 ### Testing
 - `cd Testing`
 - Use the dia_mean.ipynb file to generate images for testing
-- The trained model and its deply file are also located in the same folder
+- The trained model and its deploy files are also located in the same folder
 - Use conv.ipynb to remove the noise on the edges

 ## Citation